-2021/22 202 2023/24 Actual Measure Standard Actual Standard New measure Deployment of a single solution for processing of digital arrival declarations of arriving air travellers Achieved Not achieved Replaced with operational measures New measure Deployment of a single solution for processing of digital arrival declarations of arriving sea travellers Achieved Not achieved Replaced with operational measures Not achieved - A phased roll out of the NZTD was adopted to provide greater support for industry at border operations.
-The phased go-live across our four international airports, and maritime ports, was enable better support and traveller experience as each port went live.
-The revised implementation m both NZTD air and sea solutions were not live as of 30 June 2023 (with the first launch being in July 20 as discussed on pages 52-53). e end of 2023, so to operational measi reflecting the digital uptake, ease of use, and time required to complete a digital declaration.
+2021/22 202 2/23 2023/24 Actual Measure Standard Actual Standard New measure Deployment of a single solution for processing of digital arrival declarations of arriving air travellers Achieved Not achieved Replaced with operational measures New measure Deployment of a single solution for processing of digital arrival declarations of arriving sea travellers Achieved Not achieved Replaced with operational measures Not achieved - A phased roll out of the NZTD was adopted to provide greater support for indust border operations.
+The phased go-live across our four international airports, and maritime ports enable better support and traveller experience as each port went live.
+The revised implementation both NZTD air and sea solutions were not live as of 30 June 2023 (with the first launch being in J as discussed on pages 52-53).
+Both air and sea NZTD solutions are expected to be implemented by the end of 2023, so the abore deliverable-based measures have been replaced for 2023/24 with three operational measures, reflecting the digital uptake, ease of use, and time required to complete a digital declaration.